rupshar/comp426-cli/README.md

 # Assignment 9
 This is an extension of assignment 8, where I built a variant of twitter, in which tweets could be posted to a backend, and be liked, retweeted, or replied to.
-This utilizes HTTP GET, PUT, POST, and DELETE functions.
+This utilizes HTTP GET, PUT, POST, and DELETE methods.
 The backend requires a user be logged in, and will be nonfunctional in the near future.